Most foods are fine in moderation, but there are still a few you will probably want to limit - or avoid altogether.

 - Fish containing mercury

 Steer clear of fish that may contain high levels of mercury, such as shark, swordfish and marlin.
+The smaller bodies of young children are more vulnerable to the effects of these pollutants.

 - Whole nuts